Semantic-Org/Semantic-UI/README.md

 ### UI Collections
 UI Collections are groups of heteregeneous UI elements which are usually found together.
+These can be thought of as molecules.

-UI collections do not usually require all elements to be found, but they describe a list of the "usual suspects".Collections are not typically useful to define in plural.
+UI collections do not usually require all elements to be found, but they describe a list of the "usual suspects".
+Collections are not typically useful to define in plural.

 Examples of UI collections:
 * Forms